zoeldevapps/adahide/README.md

 ```
 yarn install
 yarn build
-ADALITE_ENABLE_HTTPS=true ADALITE_PORT=3000 yarn start-server
+ADAHIDE_ENABLE_HTTPS=true ADAHIDE_PORT=3000 yarn start-server
 ```

 Navigate to http://localhost:3000 (or wherever you've configured) and don't forget to set `.env` to `http://localhost:3000` if you were copying the default .env.example file.
 You may also need to disable caching in your browser to forget previous redirects.

-note: `ADALITE_ENABLE_HTTPS=true` provides a self-signed https certificate, it is recommended to set the flag only when running the app locally.
+note: `ADAHIDE_ENABLE_HTTPS=true` provides a self-signed https certificate, it is recommended to set the flag only when running the app locally.

 #### Development